Active and non-active management

 The simple answer would be that at least in some protected areas (IUCN Category I) none because they are protected (or using different terminology there is a passive management).
 The areas requested regular management should be included to the club of actively managed areas (e.g. IUCN Category V) and maybe in this case there should not be used the word ”protected”.
 Just to minimize confusion.

+In the last 20 years handful of open mind conservationist and ecologists reestablished largely forgotten non-intervention principle of protected areas management.
 The European model of biodiversity conservation very much focused in the past on active management technics.
 Nevertheless, in the last 18-20 years handful of open mind conservationist and ecologists reestablished largely forgotten non-intervention principle of protected areas management.
 That was revived something what was the main idea at the beginning of protected areas history

 Let´s repeat that according wikipedia the protected areas are locations which receive protection because of their recognized natural, ecological and/or cultural values.
 We should remind ourselves that part of these values, particularly natural and ecological and especially in Europe, were created through the centuries of man-made activities.
 The outcome of these activities is dominance of man-made landscape and that that activities had dramatically changed original natural conditions.

 The consequence is that the active management is still considering by some part of population as a fundamental management approach.
 Somehow, likely because of nostalgia, many managers tend to still believe that European nature needs our help and so active management has to stay a common management approach in all spectrum of IUCN categories of protected areas.
 We somehow forgot their original aim, why concept of protected areas was created and that this original concept (to protect and no actively manage nature) is implemented in majority of protected areas outside of Europe and around the globe.

 Many managers tend to still believe that European nature needs our help and so active management has to stay a common management approach in all spectrum of IUCN categories of protected areas.